 Besides being visually unappealing, blinds on a patio door are a lot less functional than curtains.
 Patio doors are all about showcasing a bewitching view from the inside.
 And, you need equally elegant window and door treatments for privacy and other concerns to complement the view.

-For that, there’s a huge variety of patio door curtains, from different styles, lengths, paneling, colors, patterns to multiple useful features.
+For that, there’s a huge variety of patio door curtains, from different styles, lengths, paneling, colors, and patterns to multiple useful features.
 You can get door curtains that can completely block out light or noise from the outside.
 Some offer impressive thermal insulation properties while some are water and mildew-resistant.

 Sun Zero offers a practical solution to insulate your room without losing its aesthetic beauty.
 These curtains are designed to help with reducing energy, light, and noise loss.
 They’re made from 100% polyester which means the patio curtains need no extra chemical coating to make them opaque.
 They feature a room darkening technology that blocks out almost 80-90% of the incoming light.